 Golden rays of dawn peek over an eastern knoll warming away the early morning chill.
-From the west, the smell of breakfast wafts across a hard-packed dry lakebed.
 Gradually, the sapphire sky, with its pinholes of starlight, dissolves to deep azure.
 Ocotillo Wells.

 Here in the Anza-Borrego Desert, life is best lived from September to May, away from the searing heat of summer.
 Here there is the opportunity to see the ancient and the modern.

-Ocotillo Airport, one of eight aviation facilities owned by the County of San Diego, is a great way for pilots to visit this remote area.
+Ocotillo Airport, located in Ocotillo Wells, is one of eight aviation facilities owned by the County of San Diego, and is a great way for pilots to visit this remote area.
 The airport's two runways, one 2,475 feet long and the other 4,210 feet, sit on a dry lake bed about 100 miles east of downtown San Diego.
-A small café, gas station and general store are directly across State Route 78.
 Tie-downs are available at the airport's transient area.

 Ocotillo Wells State Vehicular Park is due west of the airport and has more than 42,000 acres of desert landscape.
 Some of the most unusual terrain in the county is within hiking distance of the airport.

 Devil's Slide is a 200-foot high granite and sand island, a decomposing mountaintop.
 You may find old hidden mine shafts which some say are haunted.
 The Pumpkin Patch is a huge field of globular sandstone "concretions" formed by the natural cementing of sand particles to a small object such as a grain of sand, a piece of shell or even a bug.
 Dozens of other unique spots include Barrel Springs, Shell Reef, Blow Sand Hill and Gas Domes.

 When you fly in to Ocotillo Airport for hiking or camping, make sure to bring appropriate clothing, food and plenty of water.
 Even on cooler days, you'll need water in this arid area.
 Also, keep an eye on the weather.
 If heavy storms are on the way, it's best to play it safe.
 The airport is built on a lakebed, which can sometimes turn to mud with rain.